herrblitzkrieg/x64dbg-Scripts-by-Blitzkrieg/README.md

 Original unpacker scripts for x64dbg

 All unpacker scripts posted in here are original by Blitzkrieg.
-Dont't ever use them for illegal purpose anyhow!
+Don't ever use them for illegal purpose(s) anyhow!